j52138674/imageboard/README.md

 # Imageboard

-It's simple imageboard written in C++ using the Qt Framework.
+This is a simple imageboard written in C++ using the Qt Framework.